 The Penobscot Expedition during the American Revolution was the worst naval disaster in American history until Pearl Harbor.
 That a huge force of men, ships and guns failed to take a small British fort in Maine has been largely forgotten.

 In 1779, British warships and troop transports sailed into Bagaduce (now Castine, Maine), on the Penobscot Bay.
 Seven hundred British troops built a fort to defend Canada, deny timber to the rebels and interrupt their privateering.
 Ultimately they intended to settle the outpost as a haven for Loyalists.
-It was to be called New Ireland.
+The British planned to call it New Ireland.

-Maine was then part of Massachusetts, which soon got word of the British presence on its soil.
+Maine then belonged to Massachusetts, which soon got word of the British presence on its soil.
 Civilian officeholders of the commonwealth decided to force them out.
 They called up the militia and commandeered ships from the Massachusetts Navy, the Continental Navy and the fleet of privateers.

 The Penobscot Expedition included 40 vessels, nearly 2,000 seamen and marines, 100 artillerymen, 870 militia and 350 guns.

 The operation was planned by civilians with little military input and carried out by badly trained part-time soldiers.
-Commodore Dudley Saltonstall and Brigadier General Solomon Lovell were put in joint command of the expedition; the former was timid and indecisive, the latter had little field experience.
+Commodore Dudley Saltonstall and Brigadier General Solomon Lovell were put in joint command of the expedition.
+Saltonstall was timid and indecisive, while Lovell latter had little field experience.

-Paul Revere was in charge of the artillery train.
+Paul Revere took charge of the artillery train.
 He didn't have much military training, but he had repaired the guns damaged when the British evacuated Boston.

-The expedition's shortcomings were overlooked.
-When the massive flotilla left Boston Harbor, everyone expected the garrison to be taken – even the British.
+When the massive flotilla left Boston Harbor, everyone expected it to take the garrison – even the British.
+They hadn't taken into account the expedition's shortcomings.

 The Penobscot Expedition sailed into the harbor outside of Bagaduce on July 25, 1779.
 They found an earthworks fort protected by three sloops in the harbor.
 Though the Americans seemed to have a decisive advantage, the British had more experience, a favorable geographic position and better coordination between land and sea forces.

-The Americans took a small battery on an island off the coast, then a force of 600 militiamen advanced along a steep bluff.
+The Americans took control of a small battery on an island off the coast.
+Then a force of 600 militiamen advanced along a steep bluff.
 Suddenly they found themselves within a few hundred yards of Fort George.

-Meanwhile, the British built up the earthen walls of the fort and managed to request reinforcements.
+Meanwhile, the dithering allowed the British to build up the earthen walls of the fort and request reinforcements.

 On Aug.
 13, a British relief fleet arrived and Saltonstall ordered a retreat – up the Penobscot River.